pdxWes/Getting_Cleaning_course_project/Codebook.md

 following tidy data principles ready for analysis by a researcher/statistician.

 The data was sourced from the Getting and Cleaning Data course website.
-The original source with additional information can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#). if more detail about the data is desired.
+The original source with additional information can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#) if more detail about the data is desired.

-The data was devided into a training set and test set.
+The data was divided into a training set and test set.
 These were merged together to create a single dataset.
 The dataset contains 561 domain variables derived from the readings taken by the accelerometer (tria-axial acceleration) and gyroscope(tri-axial angular acceleration).
 We are only interested in the derived means and standard deviations.
 This will reduce the dataset considerably and the variables presented in this code book will reflect that.